tomaszeman/Xunit.Extensions.Ordering/README.md

 # Xunit.Extensions.Ordering
-Xunit extension that provides full support for ordering at all levels - **test collections**, **test classes** and **test cases**.The common scenario where ordering is useful is integration testing.
+Xunit extension that provides full support for ordering at all levels - **test collections**, **test classes** and **test cases**.
+Integration testing is the common scenario where ordering is useful.

-Extension provides full-featured **AssemblyFixture** implementation with same functionality as class and collection fixtures (including IMessageSink injection, support for IAsyncLifetime).
+Extension also provides full-featured **AssemblyFixture** implementation with same functionality as class and collection fixtures (including IMessageSink injection, support for IAsyncLifetime).

 **Supports:** *.NET Core 1.x, .NET Core 2.x.* and *.NET 4.5.2+*